Explore the Universe—a beginner's observing program

-The Explore the Universe Observing Certificate is the first RASC certificate aimed at the novice astronomer.
+Explore the Universe is the first RASC observing program aimed at the novice astronomer.
+Those who complete the program may apply for a certificate and pin—this is open to all, RASC members and non-members alike.
 First offered in 2002, this program is designed to:

 - Stimulate an interest in observational astronomy.